 Schedule & Availability:

 Due to the nature of our business, we sail 7 days a week.
-Captains typically work 3-5 days a week.
+Captains typically work 3-4 days a week.
 You should be prepared and available to work weekdays, weekends and holidays.
-Unless you have spent some time learning our program and our boats, we try not to use "fill-in" captains.
-It's hard to offer a consistent product, if you don't consistently sail the boats.

-Captains are paid a flat day rate, plus tips.
-On crewed vesels, tips are pooled equally with crew.
+Captains are paid a flat day rate, plus tips when sailing.
+On Aquidneck & Sightsailer tips are pooled equally with crew.
 Tips are frequently very good.
 Boatyard and maintenance work is paid hourly.

 You should be a leader with excellent communication, sales skills and attention to detail.
 In addition to working in sales at the front desk, you will compile and call in payroll weekly through our computerized time card software system, create monthly employee schedules through employee scheduling software, coordinate and participate in delivery of promotional literature to inns, B&B's and hotels, manage alcohol inventory and office supplies, place weekly orders and handle monthly voucher billing.